Apollo 11 – you know, the space rocket that went to the moon in 1969 – had a little computer on it called the Apollo Guidance Computer.

 So if you’re going to sell the vision, it needs to be a balance of something aspirational, something specific, but also something your prospect feels they could realistically attain through using your product or service (not a competitor’s).

 One way of making the vision realistic is to show how other companies have reached that same state by partnering with you.
-If you’ve got testimonials that can show that promised better lifestyle – more customers, tons of money, productivity – out there in the real world, then it automatically looks more achievable.
+If you’ve got testimonial content that can show that promised better lifestyle – more customers, tons of money, productivity – out there in the real world, then it automatically looks more achievable.
 And bonus – you’re also playing again to that fear of missing out.

 The Half-Tip: Get everyone on the same page